Immigration Lawyer Chicago/Writing a Letter of Recommendation or Support for Immigration

 Your typed full name

-We will cover how to write an immigration support letter on this page, but it can be helpful to work with a knowledgeable immigration attorney.
-A recommendation letter is a document used for the legal process of immigration; consulting an immigration attorney who can give sound advice on writing an immigration letter of support can greatly benefit both you and the person the letter is being written for.
+A recommendation or support letter is a document used for the legal process of immigration; consulting an immigration attorney who can give sound advice on writing an immigration letter will greatly benefit both you and the person for whom the letter is being written.

-If you are not used to writing support letters or do not know how to, working with an immigration lawyer can alleviate some stress you may have.
+If you are not used to writing support letters or do not know how to do so, working with an immigration lawyer can also alleviate some stress you may have.

-The type of letter you must write will determine how you want to write your letter and present the person you are writing for.
+The type of letter that you have been asked to write will determine the letter’s content, as well as the presentation of the applicant being described in your letter.
 Your immigration support letter has a purpose, and that purpose is to prove to the judge that the applicant/immigrant is eligible to be in the U.S.

 You may be approached to write an immigration reference letter for a friend, loved one, employee, and/or family member.
 Some of the circumstances in which you may be asked to write an immigration support letter include:

 A letter of recommendation for immigration can be used for many purposes.
-Let’s take a closer look at some of the more common circumstances in which a recommendation letter may be used.
+Let’s take a closer look at some of the more common circumstances in which a recommendation letter may be requested.

-Someone applying for adjustment of status will need to turn in forms like Form I-485, Application to Register Permanent Resident or Adjust Status; Form I-130, Petition for Alien Relative; and Form I-864, Affidavit of Support.
-An immigration letter of recommendation can be an additional and beneficial document.
-The letter of recommendation will hold more weight if the writer is already a U.S. citizen or lawful permanent resident (LPR).
+Someone applying for adjustment of status will submit forms, such as Form I-485, Application to Register Permanent Resident or Adjust Status; Form I-130, Petition for Alien Relative; and Form I-864, Affidavit of Support.
+An immigration letter of recommendation can be a valuable additional document.
+The letter of recommendation will hold more weight if the writer is already a U.S. citizen or Lawful Permanent Resident (LPR).

-When writing an immigration letter of recommendation for family, you should include the following in the letter:
+When writing an immigration letter of recommendation for a family member, you should include the following in the letter:

 You may be asked to write an immigration reference letter for a friend or relative for removal proceedings—also known as deportation.
 If your loved one is detained—typically by Immigration and Customs Enforcement (ICE)—the next step may be a hearing where the immigrant can be released back into the United States or deported from the country.

-If the immigrant has been accused—or found guilty—of criminal offenses, then a character letter for immigration may be either disputable or redundant because they will most likely be deported.
+If the immigrant has been accused—or found guilty—of criminal offenses, a character letter for immigration may be either disputable or redundant, as they will most likely be deported.

 When writing a letter for bond release, it’s important to know the details of the case.
 By knowing the worries of the judge, you can provide specific reasons why the judge should not be worried, as opposed to generalizing the person in question’s overall character.

-You can also talk about the reasons why it would be beneficial for society to release the immigrant.
+You can also discuss why it would be beneficial for society to release the immigrant.
 You trust them, and so should the judge and community.

 Discuss the potential impact of retaining or deporting the person, such as the exacerbation of medical conditions, financial instability for their family, and/or hardship caused by family separation.
-Your immigration lawyer can help you come up with relevant and truthful examples of hardship and consequences.
+Your immigration and deportation lawyer can help you identify relevant and truthful examples of hardship and its consequences.

-Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, can be applied to temporary work, studies, tourism, business, or applicants who have been deemed inadmissible.
+Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, can be used for temporary work, studies, tourism, business, or by applicants who have been deemed inadmissible.
 When a person is inadmissible, they can file Form I-192 to ask the government for forgiveness.

-An immigration support letter from family, friends, and/or community members can help with advanced permission, particularly if the applicant is eligible and was once considered inadmissible.
+An immigration support letter from family, friends, and/or community members can help obtain advance permission, particularly if the applicant is eligible and was previously considered inadmissible.

 Your qualifications to write a letter of recommendation for immigration depend on your relation to the applicant and the purpose of the recommendation letter.
-For example, it would not be beneficial to use a family member as a reference for an employment visa application.
+For example, it is not advisable to use a family member as a reference for an employment visa application.

-The person writing the immigration reference letter should be of good standing with the United States government.
-If they are already a U.S. citizen or LPR, that also helps.
-Writer qualities may include the following, if applicable:
+The person writing the immigration reference letter should be in good standing with the United States government.
+If they are already a U.S. citizen or a Lawful Permanent Resident (LPR), that also helps.
+The letter-writer’s qualities may include the following, if applicable:

-If the applicant is entering the United States for an advanced degree (EB-2) and has published scholarly articles, they should try to find letter writers who are experts in their field of study but not article co-contributors.
+If the applicant is entering the United States for an advanced degree (EB-2) and has published scholarly articles, they should seek letter writers who are experts in their field of study but are not co-authors on those articles.